Dec-22-LC-LiftOff-STL/PromptVerse/README.md

 ## Setup
  * clone the repo locally.
+ * open two terminals.
-  * cd into client folder and run npm install and then npm start.
+ * cd into client folder and run npm install and then npm start in first terminal.
-  * cd into server folder and run npm install and then npm start.
+ * cd into server folder and run npm install and then npm start in second terminal.

 # Bonus